Characteristics of a successful beekeeper

 12. Overwintering material

 Beekeepers, especially in the northern climates, need overwintering equipment.
-This equipment includes colony insulation, moisture wicking material, and an entrance reducer.
+This equipment includes colony insulation, moisture-wicking material, and an entrance reducer.
 This equipment is necessary for successful overwintering practices, the toughest year for bees in the northern climates.

-Find a permanent, year round location
+Find a permanent, year-round location

-Beekeepers must provide bees a home where they are protected from predators, high winds, flooding, and other deleterious factors.
-Moreover, beekeepers must provide bees an area of high forage and water availability .
-Finding an ideal, permanent year round location is necessary but difficult task.
+Beekeepers must provide bees with a home where they are protected from predators, high winds, flooding, and other deleterious factors.
+Moreover, beekeepers must provide bees with an area of high forage and water availability.
+Finding an ideal, permanent year-round location is a necessary but difficult task.
 But once found, honey bee colonies can thrive for years.
-Once a location is found and before colonies are placed, make sure local city ordinances allow honey bee colonies within city limits.
-Also, talk to neighbors about getting honey bee colonies.
-Even if you area allows honey bee colonies, make sure neighbors are okay with and aware of the honey bees.

 Make a monthly/seasonal to-do list

 I outlined this as #5 on my characteristics of a successful beekeeping section.
-I wrote about my seasonal to-do list, however, beekeepers must figure out seasonal cycles in their region.
-I cannot write about each region, but new beekeepers should chat with local beekeepers about local honey flows, when foraging dearth occur, local management practices, etc. This information can often be found at local beekeeping clubs or by chatting with a mentor.
-Anyway, this information is necessary before bees arrive, especially if this Is your first year beekeeping.
-Beekeeping requires time, effort and work, which can be overwhelming at first.
-Simply prepare a monthly/seasonal to-do list to ease the learning curve, and have successful honey bee colonies!
+Beekeepers must figure out seasonal cycles in their region.
+I cannot write about each region, but new beekeepers should chat with local beekeepers about local honey flows, when foraging dearth occurs, local management practices, etc. This information can often be found at local beekeeping clubs or by chatting with a mentor.

 Beekeeping is the love of my life (besides my wife), and the most enjoyable hobby I have ever taken up.
-Beekeeping is a great hobby that provides honey, pollinates local plants, supports bees, informs neighbors and friends about the importance of beekeeping, and most importantly, beekeeping is a fun family affair.
-Believe me, beekeeping is worth a try!
-Do not let my writing discourage, but encourage you to begin beekeeping!
+Beekeeping is a great hobby that provides honey, pollinates local plants, supports bees, informs neighbours and friends about the importance of beekeeping.
+Most importantly, beekeeping is a fun family affair.

 If you have questions, comments, or want more information about beekeeping, please email me at [email protected].
-I have mentored many people as they begin a great and fulfilling hobby, and I am willing to help perspective beekeepers.
+I have mentored many people as they begin a great and fulfilling hobby, and I am willing to help prospective beekeepers.

-For general information, ideas, and news about beekeeping, please visit my blog. @dailyguideto on twitter, The Daily Guide to Beekeeping group on facebook and @dailyguidetobeekeeping on Instagram.
+For general information, ideas, and news about beekeeping, please visit my blog. @dailyguideto on Twitter, The Daily Guide to Beekeeping group on Facebook and @dailyguidetobeekeeping on Instagram.

 Beekeeping sounds like such a fulfilling hobby and is great for the environment.
-Thank you Garett for such a complete and thorough guide with lots of fantastic pictures. – Sarah (editor of Hobbyism)
+Thank you, Garett for such a complete and thorough guide with lots of fantastic pictures. – Sarah (editor of Hobbyism)

 Share your hobby to be featured on the website.